 Cygnus olor (Gmelin, 1789)

-The Mute Swan is one of the most iconic species of swan in the UK with its orange bill and black bill knob, known to be of considerable size in males.
-Mute swans are large (length 140-160cm) with adults weighing around 15kg, have very white plumage with black legs and feet.
-They are easily identifiable when compared to other northern hemisphere swans such as Bewick’s and Whistling swans due to the bill colouration, they also have a tendency to arch their wings above their back whilst carrying their neck in a curved position.
+The Mute Swan is one of the most iconic species of swan in the northern hemisphere with its orange bill and black bill knob, known to be of considerable size.
+Mute Swans are large (length 140-160cm) with adult females weighing around 9.7kg and males 11.9kg (Kear 2005).
+They have very white plumage with black legs and feet.
+They are easily identifiable when compared to other northern hemisphere swans such as Bewick’s and Whistling Swans due to the bill colouration, they also have a tendency to arch their wings above their back whilst carrying their neck in a curved position.

 Cygnets are pale grey in colour, with white under parts.
 They have black feet and bill, growing into their pinkish-orange bill within the first year.
 A juvenile will be completely white in full moult during its second summer (Nelson 1976a, 1976b, 1993).

-Despite their name, Mute swans are very vocal.
+Despite their name, Mute Swans are not silent.
 The adults use a variety of grunts and snorts during courtship and use hisses for aggressive encounters and threat displays.
 Cygnets have fairly high-pitched peeping noises until they are fully fledged, when their deeper voice emerges.
 Mutes are very distinguishable due to their unique singing noise produced by their wings in flight.
 These powerful downbeat sounds occur at a rate of 4 beats per second and is very far-carrying (Kear, 1968).

 Mutes moult their body feathers annually, moulting the wing feathers during 6-8 weeks after breeding season.
 This results in flightlessness during summer months.
 Females tend to moult first and once her flight feathers are fully grown, the male will then moult.